 11 Benefits of Learning a Musical Instrument: Why You Should Try

-Why You Should Learn a Musical Instrument
+Why Your Kids Should Learn a Musical Instrument

 Besides the obvious happiness that comes from listening to music, there are tons of benefits to playing a musical instrument.